dorukeray/sage-website/README.md

 A brief overview: **Sage** is a query-based data exchange protocol designed to simplify the communications for data interactions between different layers of software, and an approach for designing better APIs.

 Sage provides a complete and understandable description of the data in your API, gives clients the power to want exactly what they need.
-The [specification](https://libre.dorkodu.com/sage/spec) is open source, and governed by [Dorkodu](https://dorkodu.com) et al.
+The [specification](https://libre.dorkodu.com/sage/spec) is open source, created and governed by [Dorkodu](https://dorkodu.com).

 ## Documentation
 - [Website](https://libre.dorkodu.com/sage)